 PASSIGE – Precise introduction of gene-sized pieces of DNA

 By combining Prime Editing with an integrase or site-specific recombinase enzyme we harness the precision of Prime Editing with the ability to introduce large gene-sized cargo into the genome as a potential one-time therapy for patients.
-This proprietary therapeutic approach, known as Prime Assisted Site Specific Integrase Gene Editing or PASSIGE, expands the versatility of Prime Editing, and broadens the range of permanent genomic edits that Prime Editing can make to treat disease, including the ability to insert entire genes precisely into the patient’s genome.
+This proprietary therapeutic approach, known as Prime Assisted Site Specific Integrase Gene Editing or PASSIGE, further increases the versatility of Prime Editing.
+We believe PASSIGE broadens the range of permanent genomic edits that Prime Editing can make to treat disease, including the ability to insert entire genes precisely into a patient’s genome.

 Prime Editing can be delivered to the right place in the body using multiple modalities